MoeAS/How-to-AUB/README.md

 ------------------------------------------------------------------------------------

-# SQL Queries example data:
+# SQL Queries sample data:

 NOTE: TO SIGN IN PASSWORD IS (FOR ALL USERS BELOW): 123

 - Open SQL.txt
-- CTRL A -> CTRL C
+- Copy all
 - Open mysql workbench
 - Paste all the contents and run the query